 Discussion

 Small mammals are moving to higher elevations in the Colorado Rocky Mountains on average by over 120 m with slightly larger upward shifts in the northwestern Front Range Mountains (180 m) than the southwestern San Juan Mountains (80 m).
 Since temperatures have warmed across Colorado and within each of these mountains over the past several decades (Mote et al. 2005, Trenberth et al. 2007, USGCRP 2009, McGuire et al. 2012), this confirms the expected response to anthropogenic climate change—species sensitive to temperature will track cooler temperatures at higher elevations as temperatures increase (Fig. 1; Pauli et al. 1996, Parmesan and Yohe 2003, Thomas et al. 2004, Walther et al. 2005).
 This trend is most pronounced in the montane mammals—those with elevational ranges predominately at mid- to high-elevations—who are shifting upward by an average of over 330m (Fig. 3, 4).
-These montane shifts are nearly 8 times the average upward shifts detected in other studies (84 m per decade vs 11 m per decade in a review; Chen et al. 2011)
+These montane shifts are nearly 8 times the average upward shifts detected in other studies (84 m per decade vs 11 m per decade in a review; Chen et al. 2011).

 Physiological and biogeographic traits mediate which species are responding as expected by shifting higher and which are not responding as expected by shifting downward or not changing.
 In particular, the distance shifted upward by small mammals appears to be a function of cold-adaption.
 This is inferred by the factors associated with increased upper range limits, including species with (a) a montane affiliation, (b) geographic ranges extending to higher maximum latitudes, and (c) the Front Range and San Juan Mountains occurring in their southern, lower geographic limits (Fig. 4a,b; r2 = 0.4705, p < 0.0001).
 The species least likely to respond as expected were the lower elevation species, which in these areas include mostly semi-arid desert, canyonland, and grassland species adapted to higher temperatures and lower rainfall than their montane counterparts (Armstrong et al. 2011) (χ2 = 8.5582, p < 0.0136).
 Changes in lower range limits were more enigmatic and variable across species than upper limits.
 Species in which these mountains were at the eastern edge of their geographic range moved their lower elevational limit higher (Fig. 4c; r2 = 0.1025, p < 0.0363).
-Again, an indication of montane, cold-adapted species, since most of the species with the southern Rockies as their eastern geographic range edge are species distributed only in the intermountain west or western North America (Armstrong 1972, Hall 1981, Armstrong et al. 2011).
+Again, this is an indication of montane, cold-adapted species, since most of the species with the southern Rockies as their eastern geographic range edge are distributed only in the intermountain west or western North America (Armstrong 1972, Hall 1981, Armstrong et al. 2011).
 For example, some of the eastern edge species that shifted their lower limit upward include Red-back voles (Myodes gapperi), Water shrews (Sorex palustris), Yellow-bellied marmots (Marmota flaviventris), and Golden-mantled ground squirrels (Callospermophilus lateralis) (see Appendix S2).
 Another factor potentially obscuring the lower range edge changes was contemporary undersampling at the lowest elevations, particularly <1600m in the Front Range, due to lack of remaining intact habitat.
 The empirical ranges detected many more upward contracting lower limits, than did the Bayesian models that compensated for this low sampling effort.
 Thus, the results here are a conservative estimate of lower limit contractions, and consequently, overall range contractions.